-Other lines go east to El Cajon (Orange Line) and south to the Mexican border (Blue Line), where you can simply step across into the other country and take a short taxi ride to Tijuana.
+Other lines go east to El Cajon (Orange Line) and south to the Mexican border (Blue Line), where you can simply step across into the other country and take a short taxi ride into the heart of Tijuana.

 The buses are all over the place.
 Just look for a sign.
 It has a number on the sign and a route map.
 Here, it’s best to do a bit of research ahead of time so you know you’re getting on the correct bus.
-One gem of the buses is that, also on the signs, is a number you can text.
-You will get a reply text immediately that tells you when the next three buses are arriving at that stop.
-And the buses actually arrive on time.
+The Trip Planner section on the App shows the next scheduled buses.
+And they actually arrive on time.
 Is that great or what!?

 And if you think that’s great, there’s even something called Free Ride Everywhere Downtown (FRED), which is transportation in oversized golf carts that provide free rides through the Gaslamp and even to Little Italy and Balboa Park.
 You download and app and it works similar to Uber or Lyft.
 You do tip the driver, naturally.

 Why You Should Use San Diego’s Public Transportation System